Growth Metrics

 Travel & Leisure has reported Non-Current Debt over the past 14 years, most recently at $1.9 billion for Q1 2022.

-- Non-Current Debt was $1.9 billion for Q1 2022 at Travel & Leisure, up from $1.9 billion in the prior quarter.
+• Non-Current Debt for Q1 2022 was $1.9 billion at Travel & Leisure, up from $1.9 billion in the prior quarter.

-- Over five years, Non-Current Debt peaked at $4.2 billion in Q1 2018 and troughed at $1.9 billion in Q4 2021.
+• Over five years, Non-Current Debt peaked at $4.2 billion in Q1 2018 and troughed at $1.9 billion in Q4 2021.

-- Biggest five-year swings in Non-Current Debt: crashed 42.9% in 2018 and later soared 46.04% in 2019.
+• Biggest five-year swings in Non-Current Debt: tumbled 42.9% in 2018 and later surged 46.04% in 2019.

-- Tracing TNL's Non-Current Debt over 5 years: stood at $2.4 billion in 2018, then increased by 7.81% to $2.5 billion in 2019, then fell by 12.08% to $2.2 billion in 2020, then fell by 13.43% to $1.9 billion in 2021, then grew by 0.78% to $1.9 billion in 2022.
+• Year by year, Non-Current Debt stood at $2.4 billion in 2018, then grew by 7.81% to $2.5 billion in 2019, then decreased by 12.08% to $2.2 billion in 2020, then decreased by 13.43% to $1.9 billion in 2021, then rose by 0.78% to $1.9 billion in 2022.